posted on November 05, 2012 14:21

 Drug-specific patient medication guides were developed by pharmaceutical companies at the direction of the Food and Drug Administration as part of a drug safety and awareness initiative to alert consumers and physicians about the potential side effects and risks of various medications.
 Pharmacies dispense these guides along with medications when prescriptions are filled.
 The FDA has conveniently posted all ADHD medications on one webpage, with links both to the medication guides for patients and to labeling information for physicians for each listed medication; both can be downloaded for free.

-The ADHD Medication Guide© (revised 05/05/2011) was developed by Andrew Adesman, MD, chief of developmental and behavioral pediatrics at the Steven and Alexandra Cohen Children's Medical Center of New York, North Shore-LIJ Health System.
+The ADHD Medication Guide© (most recent revision 04/01/2015) was developed by Andrew Adesman, MD, chief of developmental and behavioral pediatrics at the Steven and Alexandra Cohen Children's Medical Center of New York, North Shore-LIJ Health System.
 Intended for professionals who work with patients with ADHD, this handy, one-page guide provides succinct information on FDA-approved medications for the treatment of ADHD.
 Much like the Physician’s Desk Reference, this guide includes actual-size, color photographs of ADHD medications, along with dosing instructions and ages for which the medication has FDA approval.
 The guide can be downloaded for free.

 Soleil Gregg, MA, is past secretary of CHADD’s board of directors and past chair of the public policy committee and editorial advisory board for Attention magazine.
 She represents families with ADHD for CHADD on AACAP’s Pediatric Pharmacology Initiative.
 The mother of two grown children with ADHD, she is also an adult with ADHD.

-This article originally appeared in the October 2011 issue of Attention magazine.
-Copyright © 2011 by Children and Adults with Attention Deficit Hyperactivity Disorder (CHADD).
+Updated in April 2015, this article originally appeared in the October 2011 issue of Attention magazine.
+Copyright © 2011, 2015 by Children and Adults with Attention Deficit Hyperactivity Disorder (CHADD).
 All rights reserved.
 No portion of this article may be reproduced without written permission from CHADD.